 What it feels like for a girl

-Now.
 Where were we?

 Uhmm…

 You know how English people almost always say No worries! as a reply to Thank you! or to Excuse me?
-My brother and one of my dearest girlfriends live in the UK, so I got to spend quite a lot of time doing the extraordinary just as much as the ordinary there.
+My brother and one of my dearest girl friends live in the UK, so I got to spend quite a lot of time doing the extraordinary just as much as the ordinary there.

-Then, every time she would see me, she asked me What were the words I said?.
-With a not so shy anymore, still shy, but prouder now smile.
-Cute prouder.
-So, the first time happened in the restaurant, when we sort of crossed paths.
-The second time was over the coffee in the morning.
-And then a third time happened.
-She was leaving work (the cottage I was staying in).
+The third time, she was leaving work (the cottage we were staying at).
 I was writing on the porch outside.
 From afar, quite afar, she asked me, screaming, grinning, hehe: What were the words I was saying?
-I screamed back from the top of my lungs: No worriiiieeees!
+I screamed back from the top of my lungs: Nooo worriiiieeees!

 She smiled.
-Enthusiastic.
-I laughed.
-Happy.

 Man.